Alejandroq12/rails-crud/README.md

 **What did you learn?**

-- I have extensively learned about CRUD operations, the MVC design pattern, validations, testing, and adhering to the DRY principle.
+- I have extensively learned about CRUD operations, the MVC design pattern, validations, parameter processing, and adhering to the DRY principle.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>